Texas Rangers

 |69-93

+Profar and the Rangers avoided arbitration by agreeing to a one-year, $1.005 million contract on Friday, Jeff Wilson of the Fort Worth Star-Telegram reports.

+Profar will earn nine figures for the first time in his career in his first year of arbitration eligibility.
+He appeared in a career-high 90 games for the Rangers last year and came out of the gate hot after joining the big club in late May, but he struggled over the season's final months and finished with just a .660 OPS.
+He figures to see action at several positions in 2017, but he is likely going to have to hit more to see steady action at one spot, barring an injury to one of the Rangers' regulars.

-Snider signed a minor league deal with the Rangers on Friday worth $1 million if he makes the big league club, Jon Heyman of Today's Knuckleball reports.
+Ross (shoulder) signed a one-year, $6 million contract with the Rangers on Friday, Yahoo!
+Sports' Jeff Passan reports.

-Snider only put up a .690 OPS for Kansas City Triple-A affiliate Omaha and hit a combined .232/.313/.350 for Baltimore and Pittsburgh in 2015.
-He'll likely serve as minors depth for the Rangers, but his eight years of major league experience could make him a possibility if the Rangers' catching depth takes a hit.
+He can earn more than $6 million via performance bonuses.
+The risk surrounding Ross's injured shoulder was enough for the Padres to non-tender him in Decmeber, rather than pay him close to $9 million in arbitration.
+That said, Ross is pretty effective when healthy, owning a career 22.4 percent strikeout rate and 3.64 ERA.
+If he enters camp healthy, he will compete with A.J.
+Griffin and Andrew Cashner for the final two rotation spots.
+He is worth a late-round flyer in deeper leagues.

-Chapman signed a minor league contract with the Rangers on Wednesday, Ken Rosenthal of FOX Sports reports.
+Griffin agreed to a one-year, $2 million contract with the Rangers on Friday, avoiding arbitration, Jeff Wilson of the Fort Worth Star-Telegram reports.

-The deal does not include an invite to spring training.
-Chapman has continued to work at the upper levels of the minors leagues in recent years after undergoing surgery on both hips (to address a genetic condition) in 2013.
-He's posted a 4.21 ERA, 1.40 WHIP, 4.3 BB/9 and 9.7 K/9 in parts of five seasons at Triple-A.

 |2016 Team Leaders